Part 3: Make the GC Happy - 3 Keys to Smart Legal Department Reports

 Of course, risk can encompass a variety of potential hazards to the organization: legal risk, financial risk, business risk, reputational risk.
 This report should enable the Legal Department management to quickly ascertain and explain the organization’s current risk profile.
 Consider a quick list of five to 10 matters with the highest risk exposure, as well as a chart to illustrate the general risk profile.

-This report is one of your most important: Not only does it show your immediate supervisors the contributions made throughout the Legal Department, it arms the executives who will advocate for your budget (and your bonuses) with the data that shows your value.
+This report is one of your most important: Not only does it show your immediate supervisors the contributions made throughout the Legal Department, it arms your general counsel who will advocate for your budget (and your bonuses) with the data that shows your value.

 Ready to learn best practices for legal department reporting?